 Members build portfolios of investments and receive regular payments which can be reinvested into more real estate deals.
 You can build both geographic and investment type (debt or equity) diversity.
 It’s all done through the user-friendly RealtyShares website.
 Super slick and easy.

 For now, RealtyShares is only for accredited investors and minimum investments start at $5,000.
 But anyone can create an account and browse the opportunities.
-And if investing opens up for non-accredited investors this year, this method of passive investing will blossom.
+And if investing opens up for non-accredited investors this year, this passive income investing platform will explode.

-Another high-growth real estate crowdfunding platforms is FundRise.
+One of the most innovative high-growth real estate crowdfunding platforms is FundRise.
 Also a favorite of mine because anyone can invest for a low minimum.
-This Washington D.C.-based startup has created a simple way for all U.S. based investors to invest in commercial real estate through eREITs. eREITS are not publicly traded.
+This Washington D.C.-based startup has created a simple way for all U.S. based investors (including non-millionaires) to invest in commercial real estate through eREITs. eREITS are not publicly traded.
 Instead, you own them through FundRise.